Miltonr87/Dark-Walker-Theme/README.md

 ![React Preview](./ts.png)

 > **Dark theme inspired by the elegance of a famous scotch whisky.**
-> A refined dark experience with high contrast experience and sophistication.
+> A refined dark experience with high contrast and sophistication.

 ---